Hablamos Espanol - Call 24/7 1 (800) 214-1010

 Contact our experienced truck accident and injury attorneys in San Diego as soon as possible.
 We can provide legal advice, help you understand your rights, and handle all communications with the trucking company and insurers so you do not have to be intimidated by their tactics.
 We remove the fear of the unknown from your accident equation and provide the legal experience and genuine care you need to pursue actual results.

-At National Injury Help, our San Diego truck accident attorneys represent clients who live in California or are visiting from elsewhere on a contingency basis, so we do not ask you for any money upfront.
+At National Injury Help, our San Diego personal injury attorneys represent clients who live in California or are visiting from elsewhere on a contingency basis, so we do not ask you for any money upfront.

 We only get paid if we win your case and collect money for you.
 We start with a free, no-obligation telephone consultation; no office visit is required.
 This gives injury victims and families of those who lost their loved ones to negligence the opportunity to tell their stories and learn more about our law firm and how we can help without paying any upfront fees.